thejsway/thejsway/manuscript/chapter10.md

 * **Functional programming** is about writing programs by combining functions expressing *what* the program should do, rather than *how* to do it (which is the imperative way).

 * The **state** of a program is the value of its **global variables** at a given time.
-A goal of functional programming is to minimize state **mutations** (changes).
+A goal of functional programming is to minimize state **mutations** (changes) that make the code harder to understand.
 Some possible solutions are declaring variables with `const` instead of `let`, splitting the code into functions and favor local variables over global ones.

 * A **pure function** depends solely in its inputs for cumputing its outputs and has no **side effect**.
 Pure functions are easier to understand, combine together, and debug.
 Functional programming favors the use of pure functions whenever possible.